davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 traveling is a great way for me to forget all the stress and tension in my daily life so that I will feel more energized to get back to normal life.

-What' s more, high school students are very tired and stressed-out, taking music and art classes can let them reduce their stress.
-It' s good for their mental health.
+What's more, high school students are very tired and stressed-out, taking music and art classes can let them reduce their stress.
+It's good for their mental health.

-What' s more, doing sports is a good way to reduce pressure ( let off my steam).
+What's more, doing sports is a good way to reduce pressure ( let off my steam).
 I can forget all the stress and tension in my daily life.

-What' s more, If I can finish the difficult tasks at first, I feel more relieved and relaxed.
+What's more, If I can finish the difficult tasks at first, I feel more relieved and relaxed.
 Otherwise, I' ll be worried all the time, and it reduces my study efficiency.

 I often felt tired and stressed out.
 Therefore, I chose to do some interesting things on holidays, such as traveling, doing sports or spending quality time with my family.
 During the process, I could forget all the stress and tension at work.

 I often feel burned out.
 Therefore, I need to take a break and do something for fun.
-Going to my sister' s party is a pretty good choice, because during the process, I can forget all the stress and tension in study.
+Going to my sister's party is a pretty good choice, because during the process, I can forget all the stress and tension in study.
 I can make friends with new people who have different backgrounds.
 In this way, it can expand my social circle.

 I often feel tired and stressed out.
 Therefore, I need to take a break and do something for fun.
 Watching entertainment movies, like the comedy or the animated movie is a pretty good choice.
 They are very interesting and funny which helps me to get rid of study stress.